 The Trust and NFA have entered into a written contract waiving 0.10% of investment advisory fees of the Fund until April 30, 2020.
-During the six months ended June 30, 2019, the waiver of such investment advisory fees by NFA amounted to \$1,218,484, for which NFA shall not be entitled to later seek recoupment.
+During the six months ended June 30, 2019, the waiver of such investment advisory fees by NFA amounted to \$193,028, for which NFA shall not be entitled to later seek recoupment.

-For the six months ended June 30, 2019, the Fund's effective advisory fee rate before contractual fee waivers was 0.19%, and after contractual fee waivers was 0.09%.
+For the six months ended June 30, 2019, the Fund's effective advisory fee rate before contractual fee waivers and expense reimbursements was 0.20%, after contractual fee waivers was 0.10%, and after contractual fee waivers and expense reimbursements due to the expense limitation agreement described below was 0.10%.